doitintl/iris3/README.md

 1. Project labels can be automatically copied into each resource in the project.
 1. Option to choose the projects in which resources that will be labeled;
 or to label across the entire organization.
+1. An option to save costs by using only cron, without labeling on demand,
 1. Automated test suites
 1. Easier plugin development:
     * Less need to configure a list of permitted labels or of "on-demand" plugins